styled-icons/styled-icons/README.md

 }
 ```

+**NOTE:** you should ensure that the version of `@types/react` in your project is at least `16.8.14` or greater.
+That version of the React types package added support for ARIA attributes on SVG elements, which Styled Icons uses.

 If you have any ideas for improvements to the TypeScript typing, please open an issue or PR!

 ## Contributing